Ernie A Arias

 Arias has a passion for the theatre and arts and has been on the Lookingglass Theatre board since 2005.

 Joe has been a member of the Lookingglass Board of Directors since 2000 when he joined the Board as Chairman of the Facilities Committee and managed the construction and delivery of the Water Tower Water Works theatre.
-Joe is currently the Lookingglass Board Chairman after recently serving as the Lookingglass Board President.
-He served as co–chair of the 2010 and 2011 gglassquerades with Board members John McGowan and Frank Clark.
+Joe is Lookingglass Board Chairman and was a co–chair of the 2010 and 2011 gglassquerades with Board members John McGowan and Frank Clark.

 Leigh B Bienen